The Glove That Rebuilt America

 Future Narrative

 In the wake of the AI revolution of the 2030s, human labor faced a daunting new reality.
-Robots, with their tireless precision and speed, quickly outpaced their human counterparts in nearly every sector.
+Robots quickly outpaced their human counterparts in nearly every sector with their tireless precision and speed.
 For a time, it seemed like the workforce was being left behind.
 But the story didn’t end there.
 Amid the sweeping changes, a wave of small but powerful innovations emerged—tools designed not to compete with machines, but to augment the human edge.
 Chief among them was the Weyland PowerGlove PG-10, a compact exoskeletal glove that delivered amplified grip strength, haptic feedback, and micro-assisted dexterity.
-Lightweight, durable, and surprisingly affordable, the PG-10 became a symbol of human resilience.
+Lightweight, durable, and surprisingly affordable, the PG-10 symbolized human resilience.

 For workers tasked with revitalizing America’s aging infrastructure, the PowerGlove was more than a tool—it was an equalizer.
 It allowed individuals to handle heavy materials with precision, operate machinery more intuitively, and endure long hours in challenging environments.
 With tools like the PG-10, the balance between human and machine began to shift—not back to the past, but forward into a new era of hybrid capability.